data4knowledge/usdm_m11_resources/README.md

 The USDM is focused on protocol digitization.
 See [the CDISC DDF page](https://www.cdisc.org/ddf) where there are plenty of links to various USDM & DDF resources.

+## Phases

+There have been four phases of development to date

+- Phase 1: An initial model
+- Phase 2: Added in detail around the SoA
+- Phase 3: Initial alignment with M11 and move to handing the whole protocol as a document within the model
+- Phase 4: Current phase that will result in the v4 release in April 2025.
+More complex use cases and further alignment to M11

+To look at the various release use the tags within the CDISC DDF-RA (Digital Data Flow - Reference Architecture) GitHub, see below.

-## CDISC USDM GitHub
+## CDISC DDF-RA USDM GitHub

+### Deliverables

+Just a remiinder:

+- DDF: Digital Data Flow
+- RA: Reference Architecture

-The main repo for USDM is the CDISC [USDM repo](https://github.com/cdisc-org/DDF-RA)
+The main repo for USDM is the CDISC [DDF-RA USDM repo](https://github.com/cdisc-org/DDF-RA)

 Note the "Deliverables" directory within the repo where you will find ... the deliverables: